-For students with high-functioning Autism, Asperger’s Syndrome or mental health needs such as anxiety, OCD or depressive illness, we have designed a course to support your individual needs while allowing you to explore your full potential.
+For students with high-functioning autism, Asperger syndrome or mental health needs such as anxiety, OCD or depressive illness, we have designed a course to support your individual needs while allowing you to explore your full potential.
 The course includes sport, personal skills and opportunities for other activities like swimming and art.

 - Develop your confidence

-- Improve your social communication
+- Improve you social communication

 - Gain independence, both in college and in the local community